ignacioalvmar/ignacioalvmar.github.io/_publications/2018-chairs-welcome.md

 citation: 'Ignacio Alvarez et al..
 (2018).
 Chairs.
 Adjunct Proceedings of the 10th International Conference on Automotive User Interfaces and Interactive Vehicular Applications.'
 ---

-Published in *Adjunct Proceedings of the 10th International Conference on Automotive User Interfaces and Interactive Vehicular Applications*, ACM 2018
+Published in *'Adjunct Proceedings of the 10th International Conference on Automotive User Interfaces and Interactive Vehicular Applications'*, 2018

 ## Abstract

-Abstract not available.
+Abstract not yet available.

 ## Key Contributions